 After graduation in november 1999, I gained lots of experience by playing lots of gigs with lots of bands, toured in many countries in and outside Europe, playing a lot of different styles of music.
 After a while, I felt like taking lessons again.
 There was only one drummer I wanted to have lessons with, and that was Chander Sardjoe.
 He is the best.
 I had a great time hanging out with him every now and then for almost three years, until he moved to Paris.
 Nowadays, it’s mostly the exchange with other musicians, the inspiration I get through listening to good music and consulting other drummers that give me the opportunity to develop myself into a better player.

-Up until now, I played with groups and artists like James Sayer (UK), Lana Wolf (NL), Aïcha Gill (NL), Rayn Bechoe (NL), Xander de Buisonjé (NL), Berget Lewis (NL), Charlie Luske (NL), Rafaëlla Patton (NL), The GrooveYard (NL), Bregje Sanne Lacourt (NL), Stefan Schill (NL), Saskia Laroo (NL), King MO (NL/BE), Kooymans & Carillo (NL/USA), Dennis Kolen (NL), Joris Lutz (NL), Cuccurullo Brillo Brullo (Zappa Tribute, NL), Corrina Greyson (UK), Ted Oberg (NL), Simone Roerade (NL), Tino Gonzales (USA/F), Superglue (NL) en nameless coverbands.
+Up until now, I played with groups and artists like: Backwater Roll Blues Band (UK), Trijntje Oosterhuis (NL), Bo Saris (NL), Shirma Rouse (NL), James Sayer (UK), Lana Wolf (NL), Patricia Vonne (USA), Aïcha Gill (NL), Rayn Bechoe (NL), Xander de Buisonjé (NL), Berget Lewis (NL), Charlie Luske (NL), Rafaëlla Patton (NL), Ron Walter (NL), The GrooveYard (NL), Bregje Sanne Lacourt (NL), Stefan Schill (NL), Saskia Laroo (NL), King MO (NL/BE), Kooymans & Carillo (NL/VS), Dennis Kolen (NL), Joris Lutz (NL), Cuccurullo Brillo Brullo (Zappa Tribute, NL), Corrina Greyson (UK), Ted Oberg (NL), Simone Roerade (NL), Tino Gonzales (VS/F), Superglue (NL) en nameless coverbands.

 Just after I graduated, I was asked to teach rhythm training at the Pop Academy of the Rotterdam conservatory, called Codarts, Univerity for the Arts.
 I still teach there two days a week, and it is a lot of fun to do.
 I like to work there because of the great musicians and colleagues I work with, and the high level of the students.